 As time continued, the American Quarter Horse became well recognized as a breed of its own.
 These horses were in demand for many different tasks and were used by people across the country.
 Today, the American Quarter Horse is still a breed that can handle anything thrown its way, thanks to its long, rich history and unique origins.

-We value our Quarter Horses Salty and Sugar for their practical qualities.
-Our girls are sturdy, nimble, calm and laid back.
-They are good workers, and friendly and patient.
-Salty and Sugar assist with our various horse programs here at the farm.
+We value our Quarter Horse Sugar for her practical qualities.
+She is sturdy, nimble, calm and laid back.
+Sugar assists with our various horse programs here at the farm.

-Salty and Sugar both come from impeccable backgrounds, bred to compete in reining and cutting sports.
+Sugar comes from well-respected performance bloodlines and is bred to compete in reining and cutting sports.